 There's nothing like biting into a juicy, perfectly grilled burger with just the right combination of toppings.
-In honor of National Burger Day on May 28, we rounded up some of the best places across New York State to get your fix of this national treasure.
+We rounded up some of the best places across New York State to get your fix of this national treasure.
 Warning: reading this blog will definitely make you hungry.

 Photographer: Mama's Boy Burgers

 Mama’s Boy Burgers promises “great food in the great outdoors” and boy, do they deliver.
 All of the ingredients are super fresh, and most are sourced from local farms—like grain-finished black Angus beef that comes from grass-fed cows raised just 1.5 miles away.
 Choose one of the house favorites or build your own burger from classic beef, organic ground turkey, truffled portobello, and falafel patty options and unique toppings like goat milk gouda cheese, jalapeno bacon, etc. Save room for dessert and try one of 26 flavors of frozen custard and frozen yogurt—German chocolate cake or butter pecan soft serve, anyone?
 Grab an outdoor picnic table and enjoy that fresh Catskills air.